LCSW

 Rachel loves supporting individuals in their quest to strengthen their sense of self, reduce anxiety, enhance reconnection in relationships, and determine purposeful actions leading to a life worth living.

 Rachel has a Bachelor’s degree in Family Life: Social Services with a minor in gerontology and a Master’s Degree from Brigham Young University in Social Work.
-She uses CBT, DBT, Sand tray, EMDR trained, Motivational Interviewing, and is EAGALA certified, and Trauma informed.
+She uses Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Sand tray, Eye Movement Desensitization and Reprocessing (EMDR), Motivational Interviewing, and is EAGALA certified, and Trauma informed.

 She enjoys sharing experiences with her family members, enjoying two very cute grandkids, riding horses, growing things, reading for pleasure and for learning, playing the flute and